jyablonski/jyablonski_praq/software_dev/guitar.md

 11. G
 12. G# (G sharp) / Ab (A flat)

+There's no real reason E & B have no E# or B# respectively.
+E# is technically just F.

 ### Explanation:
 - **Natural Notes**: A, B, C, D, E, F, G
 - **Sharp/Flat Notes**: Notes that have two names (enharmonic equivalents), such as A# and Bb, which represent the same pitch.

 These 12 notes repeat in higher or lower octaves.
 For example, after G#, the next note would be A, but an octave higher.

+## Drop B Tuning

+1. Buy appropriate strings
+   1. .10 - .46 strings that ship default with most guitars aren't thick enough to handle lower tuning.
+These strings get very floppy and it's not ideal to play
+   2. .12 - .60 or .11 - .56 strings are ideal for Drop B. They're heavier strings to account for the lower tuning.
+But, the rest of your guitar isn't setup out of the box for these heavier strings
+2. File down String Nuts (at the headstock) to accommodate the new strings
+   1. These strings will probably not fit into the small slots available like with the .10 - .46 strings
+   2. Without doing this, as you play the strings will constantly slip out of place there and your guitar will go out of tune much faster
+   3. Use a nut file to widen the slots, but don't over-file.
+3. Tune Truss Rod
+   1. Heavier strings put more tension on the neck, which could cause it to bow.
+      1. The truss rod helps balance that tension to maintain proper neck relief
+      2. Neck relief refers to the slight forward bow or concave curve in the guitar neck that allows for smooth playing without buzzing or dead spots.
+      3. When you switch to heavier strings, the increased tension may cause the neck to bow too much, making the action (string height) higher than desired.
+   2. Hold the low B string (or any string) down at the 1st fret and at the fret where the neck meets the body (usually the 15th-17th fret).
+   3. Look at the gap between the string and the frets around the 7th-9th frets.
+      1. If there is too much gap (more than the thickness of a business card), the neck has too much relief (bowed forward).
+      2. If there is no gap, the neck is either too straight or back-bowed.
+   4. Adjust the truss rod in small increments (1/4 turn at a time) and give it time to settle after each adjustment
+      1. You will need a truss rod wrench or Allen key that fits your guitar.
+      2. Righty-tighty, lefty-loosey: Turning the truss rod clockwise tightens it (reduces neck relief), while turning it counterclockwise loosens it (increases neck relief).
+      3. Since heavier strings cause the neck to bow forward, you will want to loosen the truss rod slightly by turning it counterclockwise.
+      4. Let the neck settle: After each adjustment, give the neck some time to settle (several minutes or even a day).
+It takes time for the wood to adjust to the new tension.
+      5. After making a small adjustment, retune the guitar to Drop B.
+      6. Repeat the process of checking the neck relief by holding down the string at the 1st and last frets to check the gap.
+   5. Proper adjustment - There should be a slight gap between the string and the 7th-9th frets when fretting the string at the 1st and last frets.
+The guitar should feel comfortable to play, with no excessive fret buzz or overly high action.
+   6. Improper adjustments can damage the guitar
+4. Tune String Saddle to adjust for inotation
+   1. After tuning to drop B, the guitar may sound out of tune higher up in the fretboard.
+This is an intonation issue
+   2. Use a Tuner to compare the harmonic and fretted notes at the 12th fret
+   3. Adjust the saddle position to ensure the fretted note at the 12th fret matches the harmonic **
+   4. Repeat process for each string until the guitar is intonated
+5. Adjust string height
+   1. Can turn the saddle screws to bring it up or down as needed.
+This will mainly affect playability, not necessarily how it sounds.
+6. Tune to Drop B